zikula-modules/Eternizer/README.md

 Now you can give a period for edit own entries in hours

-The simplecaptcha known from formicula is implemeted
+The simplecaptcha known from formicula is implemented

 ###Update from 1.1.2###